evolvingstuff/vdw2/content/posts/huge-increase-in-food-allergies-in-australia-may-be-due-to-low-vitamin-d.md

 {
-  "title": "Huge increase in food allergies in Australia may be due to low vitamin D", "slug": "huge-increase-in-food-allergies-in-australia-may-be-due-to-low-vitamin-d", "aliases": [
+    "title": "Huge increase in food allergies in Australia may be due to low vitamin D", "slug": "huge-increase-in-food-allergies-in-australia-may-be-due-to-low-vitamin-d",
+    "aliases": [
         "/Huge+increase+in+food+allergies+in+Australia+may+be+due+to+low+vitamin+D",
         "/1839"
     ],
     "tiki_page_id": 1839,
     "date": "2011-07-17",
     "categories": [
         "Autoimmune",
         "Vitamin D in Australia and New Zealand"
+    ],
+    "tags": [
+        "Autoimmune",
+        "Vitamin D in Australia and New Zealand", "asthma",
+        "atopic dermatitis",
+        "breathing",
+        "cancer",
+        "child",
+        "childhood cancer",
+        "dermatology",
+        "hay fever",
+        "skin cancer",
+        "vitamin d"
     ]
 }